spwoodcock/mb2osm/README.md

 The files should have an `.sqlitedb` extension to load into OSMAnd.

-Credit to @tarwirdur for Python code / inspiration.

 > NOTE:
 >
 > OSMAnd uses "BigPlanet" SQLite as supported by MOBAC.